kevinroberts/doormanMike/README.md

 Say: `"who am I?"`
 The bot will tell you your nickname, if it knows one for you.

+Say: `"send mornin to @username in #random"`
+Mike bot will send a custom mornin mornin message to the specified slack user in that channel.

  Make sure to invite your bot into other channels using /invite @doorman-Mike!

 ## EXTEND THE BOT: ##